Tom Werner

 Thomas Charles Werner (born April 12, 1950) is an American television producer and businessman.
-Through his investment in Fenway Sports Group, he is currently chairman of both Liverpool F.C. and Boston Red Sox.
+Through his investment in Fenway Sports Group, he is currently chairman of both Liverpool F.C. and the Boston Red Sox.

 Werner first became a part owner of the San Diego Padres in 1990, later was part of a group that purchased the Boston Red Sox, and has served as chairman of the Red Sox since February 27, 2002.
 Since then, the team has won four World Series—the 2004 title ending an 86-year championship drought—and qualified for the postseason ten times.
 In 2018, the Red Sox won a franchise-record 108 games and went on to win a ninth World Series title.
 Werner became chairman of Liverpool F.C. in 2010.
 In his time in office, Liverpool has won nine trophies, the league cup in 2012, 2022 and 2024, the UEFA Champions League in 2019, the UEFA Super Cup in 2019, the FIFA Club World Cup also in 2019, the FA Cup in 2022, the FA Community Shield in 2022 and the Premier League in 2020 and 2025.

 As a television producer, Werner formed a partnering with producer Marcy Carsey to create Carsey-Werner.
 The company produced several shows including The Cosby Show, Roseanne, 3rd Rock from the Sun and That '70s Show.

 Early life

-Werner was born in Los Angeles, California, U.S., to a Jewish family who originally hail from Germany, ori in New York City; one of three children born to Elizabeth (née Grumbach) and Henry Werner.
-He has one sister Patsy Werner Hanson, and one brother Peter Werner.
+Werner was born in Los Angeles, California, U.S., to a Jewish family who originally hail from Germany, but emigrated to New York City years later.
+He is the one out of three children who birthed to Elizabeth (née Grumbach) and Henry Werner.
+He has two siblings Patsy Werner Hanson and Peter Werner.
 He attended the St. Bernard's School in Manhattan, The Hotchkiss School in Lakeville, Connecticut.
 Werner later graduated from Harvard University in 1971.